Subscribe to ARPA Newsletter

 Recovery Plan Performance Reports

-The American Rescue Plan Act (ARPA) was signed into law on March 11, 2021.
-American Rescue Plan Act of 2021 (H.R.
-1319) .
-The ARPA provides funding for direct relief in the continued response and recovery to the COVID-19 Pandemic.
+The American Rescue Plan Act (ARPA) was signed into law on March 11, 2021 as the American Rescue Plan Act of 2021 (H.R.
+1319).
+The ARPA provides funding for direct relief in the continued response and recovery from the COVID-19 Pandemic.
 Funding is being distributed through the Federal and State budget process.
 Both direct and indirect allocation of ARPA funds are available to local Cities and Solano County.

-The County received a direct federal funding allocation under the ARPA - Coronavirus State and Local Fiscal Recovery Funds (SLFRF) program of $86,949,405.
+The County received a direct federal funding allocation of $86,949,405 under the ARPA - Coronavirus State and Local Fiscal Recovery Funds (SLFRF) program.
 The use of the direct funding allocation must be in-line with eligible spending categories defined by the US Treasury.
-Funding can be used to cover eligible costs incurred during the period that begins on March 3, 2021 and ends on December 31, 2024.
-All obligations incurred must be fully expended by December 31, 2026.
+Funding must be obligated by December 31, 2024 and fully expended by December 31, 2026.

 Statutory Eligible Uses of Direct Funding